Conquering anxiety

 People with long-term anxiety frequently become depressed.
 People with long-term depression often become anxious.
 These feelings are widespread in an increasingly complex and demanding world.
 Feeling depressed or anxious does not have to mean there is something wrong with you.
 Counseling for depression and anxiety is available.
 It treats both conditions at the same time rather than as separate and unrelated conditions.

-Help and Hope Is Available
+Help and Hope Are Available

 Common Concerns

 Sometimes a new perspective is needed.
 Perhaps a previous counselor and you just did not mesh.
 The therapeutic relationship is so important, and just because you didn’t have luck the first time doesn’t mean there isn’t hope.
 Counselors also need your help, so if therapy failed in part because you were not committed to it, a newfound commitment might be required.
+It could be that you didn’t focus enough on the root causes.

 Many coping mechanisms take personal practice.
 Any technique learned in a peaceful therapy session will be more challenging when the going gets tough at home.
 By practicing, the brain learns to make more helpful thinking and behaviors a habit.
 There becomes less of a need for a counselor to guide you.
 My goal is to teach you the skills you need so that you no longer need me.
 Coping mechanisms can also be a great start to put a band-aid on the problem, but true healing may require understanding and getting to the root causes.